mlars84/github-battle/Notes.md

 - bind() takes in a context and returns a brand new function with the `this` keyword bound to whatever we pass in.
 Now this.updateLanguage will always be called with correct context.

+### Stateless Functional Components in React
+- If you're using React correctly, you're going to notice you have a lot of components that simply take in some data via props and output some UI - that is, components with just a render method.
+-